Guenael/rtlsdr-wsprd/README.md

 ## TL;DR

-This project aim at decoding FT8 signals using an RTL device, usually connected to a Raspeberry Pi.
+This project aim at decoding FT8 signals using an RTL device, usually connected to a Raspberry Pi.
 To install and use your dongle on a Raspberry Pi with a Rasberian OS:

 ```